-- 1.1.1 Establishes the legal status and capacity of the client, the client's intentions and expectations and the issues to be addressed. - 1.1.2 Assists the client in addressing the issues by identifying appropriate outcomes and the best means of achieving them. - 1.1.3 Elicits information from the client and ascertains the client's objectives by: - Observing the client, asking effective questions, listening carefully and confirming mutual understanding; and - Guiding the process by knowledge of the current law and procedures and by giving appropriate advice. - 1.1.4 Discusses the question of costs and identifies the party who is to be responsible for costs and fees.
+- 1.1.1 Establishes the legal status and capacity of the client, the client's intentions and expectations and the issues to be addressed. - 1.1.2 Assists the client in addressing the issues by identifying appropriate outcomes and the best means of achieving them. - 1.1.3 Elicits information from the client and ascertains the client's objectives by: - Observing the client, asking effective questions, listening carefully and confirming mutual understanding; and - Guiding the process by knowledge of the current law and procedures and by giving appropriate advice. - 1.1.4 Discusses with the client the question of issues, risks, costs and fees; - 1.1.5 - 1.1.6 Identifies and advises on the party who is to be responsible for costs and fees.